bodo-ai/Bodo/benchmarks/nyc_taxi/README.md

 ### Daft

+1. Install the [**AWS CLI**](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and run `aws configure` to set up your credentials.
-1. Before running the script, you will need to make sure you have created the following roles in your AWS IAM console
+2. You will need to make sure you have created the following roles in your AWS IAM console
     * Role with S3FullAccess + EC2FullAccess (required by Ray's autoscaler) in addition a policy that allows passing IAM roles to other nodes (i.e. `iam:PassRole` + `iam:GetRole` on the role created above should be sufficient as described [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_passrole.html)).
 Name the role `benchmark-using-ray-head`.
     * Role with S3FullAccess permissions to assign to **worker** nodes.
 Name the role `benchmark-using-ray-worker`.
 2. Install daft and other dependencies for a distributed run: `pip install "getdaft[aws,ray]"`.